dandandrea/KSCHackathon/README.md

 # Hackathon lunar lander

-Lunar lander-type game made during a 8 hour hackathon at work.
+Lunar lander-type game made during an 8-hour hackathon at work.
 "Natural gas remaining", "Invoices delivered", and "Gainesville, we have a problem" are inside jokes from our company.

 ## How to play